 Vegan Whole Wheat Cinnamon Rolls

 I’ve been thinking about making cinnamon rolls for a very long time.
-If you’ve followed my instagram for a while, you might have seen some of the tested cinnamon pictures rolls for a few times.
+If you’ve followed my Instagram for a while, you might have seen some of the tested cinnamon picture rolls a few times.

 Why?
 Because I was trying to make vegan cinnamon rolls with 100% whole wheat flour.
 And here they are!

 Watch How to Make >>

 Due to the high fiber content of whole wheat flour, these cinnamon rolls are not as fluffy as the regular ones.
 But you can totally replace half of the whole wheat flour with all-purpose flour to make it lighter and palatable.